hgsherid17/Intranet-Login/README.md

 # Intranet Login System
-This Python program represents an Intranet login and menu system for a company.
-The user is prompted to login, then choose options from a menu.
+This Python program represents the login and menu of a company intranet system.
+The user is prompted to log in using a valid username and password, then choose options from a menu.
+Each user has an access level that grants them permission to certain menu items; based on this, they are either granted or denied access to a particular menu option.
 Usernames, passwords, and access levels are stored in a CSV file.
-Based on the user's access level, they are either granted or denied access to a certain menu option.

 ## Features
 ### Variables
 **MENU_OPTIONS:** key-value pairs representing menu options and their corresponding numbers

-**MENU_ACCESS:** a 2d array in which index corresponds to accessLvl and the arrays list accessible menu options
+**MENU_ACCESS:** a 2d array in which index corresponds to accessLvl and the array lists accessible menu options for that access level

-**USER_DATA:** a string, the title of the desired CSV file
+**USER_DATA:** a string, the name of the desired CSV file

 **accessLvl:** an integer value representing the status of the user